notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 Unlike most of the other items listed in the "Languages" column, which are language or file-type specific, the "Global Styles" set the default stylings for all types of documents using the active theme.
 Except for the "Global override" style, a style for a particular language will override a "Global Style" setting.

-Some of these styles apply to the background only, some apply to the foreground only, and some apply to both.
-As of v7.8.6, for styles that only have one available colour, the other will be disabled (greyed out).
+Some of these styles apply to the background only, some apply to the foreground only, and some apply to both.  <!-- For styles that only have one available colour, the other will be disabled (greyed out). -->

 * Global override [background and foreground] ⇒ This style has a series of checkboxes, which allow you to choose which attributes of the override-style will apply to everything; any that are enabled will override even the per-language settings; any that are not enabled will not use the global-override settings for that attribute.
 * Default style [background and foreground] ⇒ This sets the base font and colours for all languages -- so any unstyled text will use these settings.